Have you ever wanted a magical editing wand?

-Who It’s For: Fiction writers.
+Who It’s For: Fiction and non-fiction writers.

 How It Works: Paste your text into the online dashboard or upload a document and click on AutoCrit’s tabs to see its analysis.
-This tool uses data from more than a million books to provide a word-by-word level analysis of your writing and shows easy ways to improve the readability of your work.
+This tool uses data from various genres and more than a million books to provide a word-by-word level analysis of your writing and shows easy ways to improve the readability of your work.